AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-10.md

 $adminUser->assignRole('admin');
 ```

-Let's take this a step further by adding the Admin and Staff roles:
+Let's take this a step further by adding the Admin and Staff roles to this user:

 ```php
 $adminUser->assignRole([